Module refinery.lib.scripts.js.deobfuscation.stringarray

 Determine whether unresolved accessor or wrapper calls remain in the AST, excluding calls that

-are inside dead wrapper function bodies (which will be removed).
-Returns `(has_remaining,
+are inside dead wrapper function bodies (which will be removed) and calls that cannot possibly

 """